nryn/ghibli-library/README.md

 This project is a Vue.js app, serving up information about Studio Ghibli’s filmography using the [public GhibliAPI endpoint](https://ghibliapi.herokuapp.com/#tag/Films).

-## Context
+## Dependencies and Usage

-This project is being completed as a technical exercise for an interview process.
+This project was put together using Node 16.16.
+First install dependencies: Run `yarn` or `npm install` (depending which manager is your favourite) in the root directory of the project.
+And then to run the local HTTP server `yarn dev` or `npm run dev`, and navigate to the logged localhost:port endpoint in your web browser.

+### Running tests

+This project contains only end-to-end tests, and was developed in a simple BDD-TDD fashion.
+To run these tests in a Chrome browser, first run the dev server as above and in another shell run `yarn e2e:watch` or `npm run e2e:watch`.

+These tests also automatically run using headless Chrome automatically in Github Actions when pushing commits to remote.

-### Initial Braindump
+## Initial Braindump

-After reading the brief for the project, I thought it useful to write down my thoughts, ideas and feelings about how to approach the task.
-What follows is that:

-Rough plan and order in which to do things
+My thoughts, ideas and feelings about how I want to approach the task.
+Rough plan and order in which to do things:

 - Write basic README
   - Explain requirements BDD style